 The tour starts mid-afternoon in downtown Honolulu.
 Cost: $40 per person.

 Participants are encouraged to carry sun protection items, and to wear comfortable walking shoes and clothes.
 The tour includes a rest stop.

 Our next tour takes us to the world-famous beach at Waikiki.

 From the heart of Waikiki, come explore the dark side of the tourist district.
-On this tour, we examine paranormal sites of the past and the present.
-We visit old beach side businesses still operating today.
+On this tour, we visit sites of tragic events, both from the past and the present.
+We examine old beach-side businesses still operating today.
 We visit elegant hotels linked to mysterious events of the past.
 We visit a fast-food restaurant, which is the site of a contemporary murder.
 This night-time tour is not for the weak of heart.
 Cost: $40 per person.

 Our next tour is special to movie buffs of Honolulu.

 Are you a fan of South-Seas cinema?
 Do you enjoy seeing old movies of Old Hawaii?
 If so, this tour is just for you.
 This tour is a step-by-step, scene by scene, reconstruction tour of the Charlie Chan movie "The Black Camel," as shot on Oahu in 1931.

 This detailed tour includes short rest stops.
 Participants are encouraged to carry sun protection items, and to wear comfortable walking shoes and clothes.
 Cost: $40.00 per person.

 An Interview with Steven Fredrick about his Tours